AI4E/AI4E.AspNetCore.Components.ExtensibleRouter/README.md

 ```

 ### Implementing a custom router
-The `ExtensibleRouter` base type has virtual methods that can be overriden to plug-in custom routing behavior.
+The `ExtensibleRouter` base type has virtual methods that can be overridden to plug-in custom routing behavior.

 The `void OnInit()` method is called when the router is initialized before any routing operation is performed.

 The router calls the abstract method `IEnumerable<Type> ResolveRoutableComponents()` when it needs to update its route table.
-The method should return all routable component type.
+The method should return all routable component types.
 The `DefaultRouter` loads these types via the publically available `ComponentResolver` type.

-Custom action can be registered before and after each render operation by overriden the methods ´void OnBeforeRefresh(string locationPath)´ and ´void OnAfterRefresh(bool success)´ respectively. ´locationPath´ contains the location the user navigated to, ´success´ is a boolean value indicating whether the routing operation was successful.
+Custom action can be registered before and after each render operation by overriding the methods ´void OnBeforeRefresh(string locationPath)´ and ´void OnAfterRefresh(bool success)´ respectively. ´locationPath´ contains the location the user navigated to, ´success´ is a boolean value indicating whether the routing operation was successful.

 The router can trigger an update of the route table by invoking the `void UpdateRouteTable()` method and can initiate a routing operation by invoking `void Refresh()`.
 Be aware that `UpdateRouteTable` does not refresh and `Refresh` does not update the route table.
 To do both, call `UpdateRouteTable` first and Refresh thereafter.

 To override the actual render operation, there is a virtual method `void Render(RenderTreeBuilder builder, Type handler, IDictionary<string, object> parameters)` that is called to render the page of type `handler` with the specified parameters.
-Be aware that this sets the layout by default and the layout has to be set manually when overriden.
+Be aware that this sets the layout by default and the layout has to be set manually when overridden.

-When the router is disposed, its calls the `void Dispose(bool disposing)` method.
-If this is overriden in a derviced class, the base implementation should be called to guarantee safe cleanup.
+When the router is disposed, it calls the `void Dispose(bool disposing)` method.
+If this is overridden in a derviced class, the base implementation should be called to guarantee safe cleanup.

 ## AI4E.AspNetCore.Blazor.Logging
 AI4E.AspNetCore.Blazor.Logging contains a console logger for client-side blazor projects.